ppy/osu-wiki/wiki/History_of_osu!/2011/en.md

 ## February

-New features were added to the osu! website, including beatmap listing filters for played beatmaps ([osu!supporter](/wiki/osu!supporter) only), beatmap packs were sorted into categories, and avatars became visible in the header.[^web-update]
+New features were added to the osu! website, including beatmap listing filters for played beatmaps ([osu!supporter](/wiki/osu!supporter) only), categories for beatmap packs, and visible avatars in the header.[^web-update]

 ## March

-For receiving more rapid and useful feedback, the osu! test builds were made available to supporters.[^test-builds]
+For receiving more rapid and useful feedback, [test builds](https://osu.ppy.sh/community/forums/topics/48054?n=1) were made available to supporters.

 An osu! update on March 28 brought improvements to [beatmap editor](/wiki/Client/Beatmap_editor) dialogs and increased [Bancho](/wiki/Bancho_(server))'s performance.[^stable-b1800][^bancho]